How to Repair a Torn Page in a Book

 Fixing a Torn Page Is an Easy Repair to Make

-One of the most common disasters to befall a book is having a page torn or ripped.
+One of the most common disasters to befall a much read and loved book is having a page torn or ripped.
 Thankfully, this is one of the simplest book repairs that you can do yourself.

 Children, and even some adults, can be hard on books and sometimes damage them accidentally.
 Yes, a lot of you might read books digitally on a Kindle or other e-reader, but most of you secretly still love to hold a real book in your hands.
 I have several books that I have saved from my own childhood.
 If you take care of them, these precious books can last a lifetime or more.

 The Peter Spier book about Noah's Ark that you see to the right was enthusiastically loved too much by my young grandson.
 Scroll down to see how I fixed this book using an appropriate glue and waxed paper.
 It was easy and you can make this repair easily, too.
-Please note: several pages were torn in this book, but I only make only one torn page repair at a time.
+Keep in mind that this book had several torn pages, but I made sure to only repair one damaged page at a time.

-**Note: For antiquarian/old collectible books, you'll need specialist advice that is NOT covered by this article**
+** For antiquarian/old collectible books, you'll need specialist advice that is NOT covered by this article. **